 “O come all e-faithful!” – UK shoppers turn to digital and mobile shopping as Christmas approaches

-- Salmon identifies a Black Friday-style upsurge in mobile orders this Christmas, with on average a 26% rise in mobile traffic compared to 2015
+- Salmon, a Wunderman Commerce Company, identifies a Black Friday-style upsurge in mobile orders this Christmas, with on average a 26% rise in mobile traffic compared to 2015

 - Over half (53%) say technology has made the shopping process “easier and more convenient”

 - New dawn of online shopping approaches; 57% of UK consumers said they will be ready for Programmatic Commerce (automated purchasing) within two year